mcabbott/AxisKeys.jl/README.md

 * Reductions like `sum(A; dims=:channel)` can use dimension names.
   Likewise `prod`, `mean` etc., and `dropdims`.

+* Sorting: `sortslices` permutes keys & data by the array, while `sortkeys` goes by the keys.

 * Some linear algebra functions like `*` and `\` will work.